yai-labs/.github/profile/README.md

 YAI exists for that boundary.

-It provides a control and memory layer around systems that reason, automate, or act: making machine-driven work bounded, observable, reviewable, and accountable over time.

 ## Position

 YAI is not a model provider, a chatbot framework, or a generic automation builder.